So you have no idea about what you’re doing with your life or what to do next?

 This might work in our 20s but as people approach their 30s, a bit of panic sets in.
 Many students choose a default degree, such as business, thinking they can at least make money, but with no sense of direction.
 Here are my suggestions:

-3. Life is more than just a job.
 What we need is a sense of meaning and purpose.
-There need to be a balance between your emotional, spiritual, physical and financial worlds.
+There needs to be a balance between your emotional, spiritual, physical and financial worlds.

 You might not have a career that guarantees a million dollar savings account, but you might enjoy it and be good at it.
 You might improve the lives of the people you work with by being a great team member.
 Or perhaps clients love working with you because you make them feel heard.
 You might be in a life stage that requires you to focus on children or older parents, but this is just a life stage.